GitHubDragonFly/GitHubDragonFly.github.io/README.md

       - see the `legobrick` generated (A)PNG example and its optimized / resized version in the `images` folder
       - currently set for full color PNG but can be changed to Lossy PNG to speed up processing (see the comment in the code)
     - JSON export is actually three.js created format
+    - USDZ exporter tips:
+      - Handles GLTF / GLB formats the best due to their use of the THREE.MeshStandardMaterial
+      - Export your 3D models to GLB format first, including GLB files that might be using compressed textures, and then export it to USDZ format
+      - Exported USDZ files should work in the Apple's Quick Look (as tested on an iPad)
     - OBJ exporter might currently, along with the exported MTL file, export multiple copies of the same texture but under different names:
       - Select 1 copy of the texture and rename it if you wish, then update the corresponding MTL file entries to point to that texture
       - Delete all other copies of that same texture